Strategic Directions 2019-2024

 - 3.2 Ensure the technological infrastructure is in place to meet present and emerging research, teaching and learning needs.

-- 3.3 Establish sustainable programming to support dialogue across differences, exercise creativity and imagination, and develop intercultural competence.
+- 3.3 Establish sustainable initiatives and develop anti-racist practices to support dialogue across differences and advance intercultural competence.

 - 3.4 Create and implement a robust plan to market the library’s resources, programming and services.